Strings

 - Strings are nothing but an array of characters - there is no primitive

-type in C. - Special null character
+stringtype in C. - Special null character

-needed at the end of every string -
+'\0'needed at the end of every string -

-array of chars to hold it for you. - No string
+"string literal"is legal, compiler will make aconstarray of chars to hold it for you. - No string

-concatenation like in Java or Python -
++concatenation like in Java or Python -

-to access library functions; Reference forstring.h
+#include <string.h>to access library functions; Reference forstring.hfunctions -

-returns number of chars before'\0'
+strlen(s)returns number of chars before'\0'

 String library functions